KomodoPlatform/developer-docs/docs/mmV2/LP/walkthrough.md

 - 2 vCPU
 - 4GB RAM
-- OS: Ubuntu 18.04 (Preferebly a clean installation)
+- OS: Ubuntu 18.04 (Preferably a clean installation)

 **(OR)**